RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 this is a multi line comment
 */
 ```
-All comments are ignored by the compiler
+All comments are ignored by the compiler.
 ### Separators
-White space like as well as the following can be used as separators
+White space (like new lines, tabs or spaces) as well as the following can be used as separators
 - `{`, `}`, `(`, `)`, `[`, `]`, `;`, `,`
 When the AST is generated, all separater tokens and white space is omitted.
 ### Identifiers
-Identifiers are used to define both variables and function names that are 1 or more characters long.
+Identifiers are used to define both variables and function names and must be 1 or more characters long.
 They start with a letter or underscore and end with a letter, number or underscore.

 $$
 \begin{aligned}